cs3110/textbook/src/chapters/preface/install.md

   present but not active, run `opam switch cs3110-2022fa` then see whether utop works.
 If that switch is not present, follow the "redo" instructions below.

-**Redo Instructions:** Remove the OPAM directory by running `rm -r ~/.opam`, then re-run the OPAM initialization command for your OS (given above), then re-run the switch creation and package installation commands above.
+**Redo Instructions:** Remove the OPAM directory by running `rm -r ~/.opam`.
+Then go back to the OPAM initialization step in the instructions way above, and proceed forward.
+Be extra careful to use the exact OPAM commands given above;
+sometimes mistakes occur when parts of them are omitted.
 Finally, redo the double check: reboot and see whether utop still works.

 ```{important}
 You want to get to the point where utop immediately works after a reboot,